PatrycjuszNowaczyk/patrycjusznowaczyk.github.io/index.md

    ---
 > [gemini park](https://patrycjusznowaczyk.github.io/gemini/)

 > Html template for one of my clients.
+You can see it in action at [geminipark.pl](https://geminipark.pl)

    ---
 > [bet on concrete](https://patrycjusznowaczyk.github.io/bet_on_concrete/)